 Problem Solution How do I know my device is in USB mass On the device, an image of the device connected to a computer appears. storage mode?
 On your computer, you should see a new removable disk drive in My Computer on Windows computers and a mounted volume on Mac computers.
-My device is You may have loaded a corrupted file. connected to the Disconnect the device from your computer.
-1 ' 2.
-Turn off the device. go into mass storage 3.
-Hold 1 while you connect the device to your mode. computer.
+My device is You may have loaded a corrupted file. connected to the computer, but it will not go into mass storage mode.
+Disconnect the device from your computer.
+Turn off the device.
+Hold 1 while you connect the device to your computer.
 4. Continue holding 1 for 30 seconds or until the device goes into mass storage mode.
-I cannot see any new If you have several network drives mapped on your removable drives in computer, Windows may have trouble assigning drive my list of drives. letters to your Garmin drives.
+I cannot see any new removable drives in my list of drives.
+If you have several network drives mapped on your computer, Windows may have trouble assigning drive letters to your Garmin drives.
 See the help file for your operating system to learn how to assign drive letters.
-I need replacement Go to http://buy.garmin.com, or contact your Garmin parts or accessories. dealer.
+I need replacement parts or accessories.
+Go to http://buy.garmin.com, or contact your Garmin dealer.